IBM/cloud-native-starter/reactive/documentation/LoadTests.md

 **TL;DR**

-The reactive stack of this sample provides responsive times that take less than half of the time compared to the imperative stack: Reactive: 793 ms - Imperative: 1956 ms.
+The reactive stack of this sample provides response times that take less than half of the time compared to the imperative stack: Reactive: 793 ms - Imperative: 1956 ms.

 ### Scenario